CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ![Recovery Mode checking](https://codethepast.github.io/UbuntuOnChromebook/UbuntuOnChrome16.jpg)

-When the recovery is completed you will be asked to remove the recovery media (ie. the SD card or the USB drive you used).
+When the recovery is completed you will be asked to remove the recovery media (ie. the SD card or the USB pendrive you used).
 Afterwards, the system will restart automatically.
 Here it is your Chromebook is back to its (not supported) fresh installation!

 [< back](https://codethepast.github.io/)